 The entrance for this hike is hidden from plain sight.
-Opposite the bus-stop are two yellow booths.
+Opposite the bus stop is two yellow booths.
 Walk in-between them, and follow the path till you see the steps.
 You may need to jump over a divider.
 This is the starting point to hike up Mount Johnston.

 Steep Climb Up Mount Johnston

-The climb up Mount Johnston is short, but very steep!
+The climb up Mount Johnston is short but very treacherous!

 And as for the two paths, it doesn’t matter which one you take.
 They both run parallel, all the way to the top.

 This section is perhaps the toughest part of the hike.
 Make sure you go slow, grab onto the rope, or a sturdy tree or branches.
 We were often using our hands to pull ourselves up.